FAQ - Caldera System

 How do I pack the Caldera Cone?

-Here in Yosemite, where we are forced to carry bear
+where we are forced to carry bear

 canisters, we typically disconnect the cone and put